DeshaniDureksha/Estate-Agent-WebApplication/README.md

 - 🌟 **Aesthetic Layout**: Clean visuals with consistent color scheme and clear hierarchy

 ## Installation Guide

-### Prerequisites
-- Node.js and npm installed on your system
-- Git (for cloning option)
-- Web browser

 ### Option 1: Clone the Repository